 A year after file-storage site Megaupload was brought down by US law-enforcement officials targeting piracy, flamboyant founder Kim Dotcom has cut the ribbon on his new site, Mega.

 "As of this minute one year ago #Megaupload was destroyed by the US Government.
-Welcome to http://Mega.co.nz," DotCom tweeted today.
+Welcome to http://Mega.co.nz," Dotcom tweeted.

-Not long after, he followed up with a tweet trumpeting what he said was the site's immediate popularity: "Site is extremely busy.
+Not long after, he followed up with a tweet trumpeting what he said is the site's immediate popularity: "Site is extremely busy.
 Currently thousands of user registrations PER MINUTE."
-And indeed, as of this writing the site was difficult to access at times, perhaps because of heavy traffic.
+And indeed, as of this writing, the site was difficult to access at times, perhaps because of heavy traffic.

-DotCom's earlier cyber storage locker, MegaUpload, was launched in 2005, only to be shuttered by U.S. federal agencies, which argued that it was a service pirates were using to facilitate copyright infringement.
-After being taken to court by U.S. officials for running an alleged "criminal enterprise," DotCom said he had "no intention" of reactivating MegaUpload, and furthermore would not establish any similar business while extradition proceedings were taking place.
+Dotcom's earlier cyber storage locker, Megaupload, was launched in 2005, only to be shuttered by US federal agencies, which argued that it was a service that pirates were using to facilitate copyright infringement.
+After being taken to court by US officials for running an alleged "criminal enterprise", Dotcom said that he had "no intention" of reactivating Megaupload, and furthermore would not establish any similar business while extradition proceedings were taking place.

-The arrival of mega.co.nz as a cloud-based storage locker may have U.S. prosecutors in a tizzy, but MegaUpload's defense team says DotCom is "entitled to innovate and work in technology like any other innocent New Zealander" until he's found to be otherwise.
+The arrival of mega.co.nz as a cloud-based storage locker may have US prosecutors in a tizzy, but Megaupload's defence team said that Dotcom is "entitled to innovate and work in technology like any other innocent New Zealander" until he's found to be otherwise.

-An extradition hearing has been scheduled for March as American authorities continue to try to remove the entrepreneur from New Zealand, though some reports have suggested it could be.
+An extradition hearing has been scheduled for March as American authorities continue to try to remove the entrepreneur from New Zealand, though some reports have suggested that it could be pushed back to July.

 CNET's Charlie Osborne contributed to this report.